-Since 1966, Camphill Foundation has provided over $4 million in strategic grants and $3 million in low interest loans to Camphill communities, while stewarding an endowment that has grown to almost $10 million.
+Since 1966, Camphill Foundation has provided more than $10 million in strategic grants and low-interest loans to Camphill communities, while stewarding an endowment that has grown to almost $10 million.

 Capital Needs Grants & Loans

 Providing the “bricks and mortar” needed for growth and well-being of our communities and the quality of caregiving.

 Building and protecting the distinctive qualities of Camphill’s lifesharing communities and life-changing care with grants that strengthen coworker recruitment and retention.

 Capacity Building Grants